Nursery ∼ for 3 year olds (Monday-Wednesday mornings 9 am-12 pm)

 The Nursery serves our youngest children three days a week from 9:00 am to 12:00 pm.
 Parents of children aged three and up may apply.
 Children must be toilet trained and developmentally ready to be away from their parent or caregiver for the mornings.
 Our nursery program has a gentle rhythm with play, snack and song perfect for the independent 3 year old in a small class setting.
 A healthful snack is provided daily.
 This is a lovely opportunity for mom or dad to spend a few hours to themselves each week while their children are lovingly cared for.

 Kindergarten ~ for 4 to 6 year olds (3-day and 5-day classes, Kindergarten and extended-day programs available)

-Mon-Fri (Aftercare available to 6pm for ages five and up)
+Mon-Fri (Before care from 7:30 am and Aftercare available to 6 pm for ages five and up)

 The Early Childhood Education program at the Anchorage Waldorf School is based on the understanding that young children learn primarily through imitation.
 Storytelling, puppetry and creative play kindle the imagination and form the basis of numeracy and literacy.
 Problem solving and logic are developed through block building and active outdoor play.
 Outdoor play and nature walks increase physical strength, agility and grace, fostering a meaningful connection with the natural world and laying the groundwork for future scientific studies.